Survivor: Pearl Islands: Future appearances

 Rupert Boneham returned for Survivor: All-Stars, Survivor: Heroes vs. Villains, and Survivor: Blood vs. Water with his wife, Laura.
 Boneham also appeared as a special guest on the third season of the Israeli production of Survivor.
 Jonny Fairplay returned for Survivor: Micronesia.
 Sandra Diaz-Twine later returned on Survivor: Heroes vs. Villains, Survivor: Game Changers, and Survivor: Winners at War, as well as on Survivor: Island of the Idols to serve as a mentor alongside Rob Mariano.
 Diaz-Twine also competed on Australian Survivor: Blood V Water with her daughter Nina.
 Andrew Savage returned for Survivor: Cambodia.

 Outside of Survivor, Dalton competed with Survivor: Vanuatu castaway Twila Tanner on a Reality Star episode of Fear Factor in 2006.
-He later competed and placed 4th on the 2023 season of House of Villains.
+He later competed on the first season of House of Villains.
 In 2019, Boneham competed on The Amazing Race 31 with his wife Laura.
 Ryan Opray competed with Survivor: South Pacific castaway Mikayla Wingle on the Amazon Prime Video series World's Toughest Race: Eco-Challenge Fiji as part of Team Peak Traverse.
 In 2024, Diaz-Twine competed on the second season of The Traitors.
-In 2025, Sandra Diaz-Twine also competed on 99 to Beat.
+In 2025, Sandra Diaz-Twine competed on 99 to Beat.
+In 2026, Diaz-Twine also competed on the second season of Extracted.